widdowquinn/find_differential_primers/README.md

 # TEST:

-Change directory to `tests`, and run the script on the config file with default settings:
+Change directory to `tests`, and run the script with the `test.conf` config file using default settings:

 ```
-$ ../find_differential_primers.py -i test.conf -v
+$ ../find_differential_primers/find_differential_primers.py -i test.conf -v
 ```

 This should run to completion, and produce the output indicated below: